 Map Listening Tip 4: Ignore the padding

 Ignore all the ‘extra padding’ (in brackets) that comes between the answers.

 This is designed to give you time to make notes on the map (even if you can’t spell the words, write notes on the map).

-Listening Tip 3: Learn the language of directions
+Map Listening Tip 5: Learn the language of directions

 Notice how the speaker tells you the direction you’re facing in the next instruction: